react-voodoo/react-voodoo/readme.md

 ## Note

-This is advanced beta, react-voodoo still have missing css interpolator
+This is advanced beta, but react-voodoo still have missing css interpolator & possibly some bugs.<br/>
+You shouldn't be too ambitious if you aren't ready to get your hands dirty :)

 ## How can i help ?